WHY IS CYCLODIODE LASER NECESSARY?

 Cyclodiode laser is performed for patients with glaucoma or high eye pressure.

 Fluid in the eye (aqueous) is produced by the ciliary body, and drains out through the trabecular meshwork (drainage pathway) in the drainage angle.
-Sometimes the trabecular meshwork becomes unable to cope, preventing aqueous from draining out easily.
+Sometimes the trabecular meshwork no longer copes, preventing aqueous from draining out easily.
 This causes pressure to build up in the eyeball.
 When the pressure in the eye is too high, it can cause optic nerve damage and permanent vision loss - this is called glaucoma.

 (Image adapted from the internet)